ComradeCat1/crystal_math/README.md

 # Upcoming features

-### Roadmap with features in the order in which they will be added
+### Roadmap with features ordered by priority in descending order.

 - [ ] Add the modulo operator
 - [x] Support changing the precedence with parentheses